 “I don’t know, Utena, but they’ll probably be interesting.”
 And she grinned.
 An honest-to-goodness mischievous grin.

-“Yes, I said, grinning back.
+“Yes, I said, smiling back at her with an honest-to-goodness conspiratory smile.
 “I guess they will.”

 End notes: Wow.
 That was a lot of fun to write!
 Probably the most fun of all of them so far.
 I have so many people to thank; I hardly know where to start.